T-Mao/T-Mao.github.io/_projects/AHS.md

 - **Programming Club Involvement**

   - Served as an active member of the **school’s programming club**, where I further developed my coding skills through group challenges and personal side projects.
-  - Experimented with **Python** in my spare time—writing mini-games like the **classic Snake**—honeing logic, debugging techniques, and bridging concepts from my formal CS coursework.
+  - Experimented with **Python** in my spare time—writing mini-games like the **classic Snake**—honing logic, debugging techniques, and bridging concepts from my formal CS coursework.

 - **Graphic & Digital Media Courses**
   - Progressed from **Graphic Design** to **Advanced Graphic Design**, mastering design principles (composition, color, typography) and professional software (Photoshop, Illustrator).